rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Adding the project files to a versioning system like git, mercurial or bazaar

+Autovala simplifies this taks by listing for you all the files it knows belong to the project.
+This is what the *autovala project_files* command is for.
+You can add all these files to, let's say, a bazaar repository, just running from the project root folder:

+    bzr add `autovala project_files`

+For git there is some syntactic sugar in the form:

+	autovala git

+This has the advantage that can be run from any folder, not only from the root.

 ## Working with GENIE

 Genie is another syntax for the Vala compiler.
 It can be used with Autovala since version 0.99.48.